simoncampbell/simon_campbell/README.md

 ### Compass
 If you don’t have compass installed then run the following commands:

     $gem update --system
     $gem install compass

-Then navigate to the top level directory of the project and run:
+Then navigate to /public and run:

     $compass watch

 Settings for the compass configuration are placed within the config.rb.

 #### Compass plugins